-(d)1.
+- (d)1.
 An agency may use negotiated rulemaking in developing and adopting rules.
 The agency should consider the use of negotiated rulemaking when complex rules are being drafted or strong opposition to the rules is anticipated.
 The agency should consider, but is not limited to considering, whether a balanced committee of interested persons who will negotiate in good faith can be assembled, whether the agency is willing to support the work of the negotiating committee, and whether the agency can use the group consensus as the basis for its proposed rule.
-Negotiated rulemaking uses a committee of designated representatives to draft a mutually acceptable proposed rule.

-2. An agency that chooses to use the negotiated rulemaking process described in this paragraph shall publish in the Florida Administrative Weekly a notice of negotiated rulemaking that includes a listing of the representative groups that will be invited to participate in the negotiated rulemaking process.
+Negotiated rulemaking uses a committee of designated representatives to draft a mutually acceptable proposed rule. - 2.
+An agency that chooses to use the negotiated rulemaking process described in this paragraph shall publish in the Florida Administrative Weekly a notice of negotiated rulemaking that includes a listing of the representative groups that will be invited to participate in the negotiated rulemaking process.
 Any person who believes that his or her interest is not adequately represented may apply to participate within 30 days after publication of the notice.
 All meetings of the negotiating committee shall be noticed and open to the public pursuant to the provisions of this chapter.
-The negotiating committee shall be chaired by a neutral facilitator or mediator.

-3. The agency's decision to use negotiated rulemaking, its selection of the representative groups, and approval or denial of an application to participate in the negotiated rulemaking process are not agency action.
+The negotiating committee shall be chaired by a neutral facilitator or mediator. - 3.
+The agency's decision to use negotiated rule-making, its selection of the representative groups, and approval or denial of an application to participate in the negotiated rulemaking process are not agency action.
 Nothing in this subparagraph is intended to affect the rights of an affected person to challenge a proposed rule developed under this paragraph in accordance with s.
-120.56(2).

-(3) ADOPTION PROCEDURES.-

-(a) Notices.-

-1. Prior to the adoption, amendment, or repeal of any rule other than an emergency rule, an agency, upon approval of the agency head, shall give notice of its intended action, setting forth a short, plain explanation of the purpose and effect of the proposed action; the full text of the proposed rule or amendment and a summary thereof; a reference to the grant of rulemaking authority pursuant to which the rule is adopted; and a reference to the section or subsection of the Florida Statutes or the Laws of Florida being implemented or interpreted.
+120.56(2). - (3) ADOPTION PROCEDURES.- - (a) Notices.- - 1.
+Prior to the adoption, amendment, or repeal of any rule other than an emergency rule, an agency, upon approval of the agency head, shall give notice of its intended action, setting forth a short, plain explanation of the purpose and effect of the proposed action; the full text of the proposed rule or amendment and a summary thereof; a reference to the grant of rulemaking authority pursuant to which the rule is adopted; and a reference to the section or subsection of the Florida Statutes or the Laws of Florida being implemented or interpreted.
 The notice must include a summary of the agency's statement of the estimated regulatory costs, if one has been prepared, based on the factors set forth in s.
-120.541(2), and a statement that any person who wishes to provide the agency with information regarding the statement of estimated regulatory costs, or to provide a proposal for a lower cost regulatory alternative as provided by s.
-120.541(1), must do so in writing within 21 days after publication of the notice.
+120.541(2); a statement that any person who wishes to provide the agency with information regarding the statement of estimated regulatory costs, or to provide a proposal for a lower cost regulatory alternative as provided by s.
+120.541(1), must do so in writing within 21 days after publication of the notice; and a statement as to whether, based on the statement of the estimated regulatory costs or other information expressly relied upon and described by the agency if no statement of regulatory costs is required, the proposed rule is expected to require legislative ratification pursuant to s.
+120.541(3).
 The notice must state the procedure for requesting a public hearing on the proposed rule.
 Except when the intended action is the repeal of a rule, the notice must include a reference both to the date on which and to the place where the notice of rule development that is required by subsection (2) appeared.